-Tennessee Middle School students often have the opportunity to participate in academic competitions.
-Many start with classroom-level competitions, then progress to grade or school-wide events.
-Students are encouraged to participate and are often very competitive at regional and state levels.
-Examples of class-related competitions include, but are not limitedto, the following:
+Students can participate in academic competitions.
+Many start with classroom-level competitions, grade or school-wide events with the possibility of regional and state levels.
+Examples of class-related competitions include, but are not limited to the following:

-Public Speaking Contest

-Essays sponsored by various
+- Public Speaking Contest Essays sponsored by various organizations

-organizationsSpelling Bee
+- Spelling Bee

-Geogra

-phy

-Bee
+- Geography Bee

-Battle

-of the
+- · Battle of the Books

-Books